Menger curve and Spherical CR uniformization of a closed hyperbolic 3-orbifold: The 3-orbifold at infinity of

 Each hexagon labeled by $i$ (resp. $\bar{i}$) for $0 \leq i \leq 5$ in Figure \ref{figure:sidepair} is part of the intersection of the bisector $\mathcal{B}_{i}$ (resp. $\mathcal{B}_{\bar{i}}$) and $\mathbb{S}^3$.
 Each bigon labeled by $i$ (resp. $\bar{i}$) for $6 \leq i \leq 11$ in Figure \ref{figure:sidepair} is part of the intersection of the bisector $\mathcal{B}_{i}$ (resp. $\mathcal{B}_{\bar{i}}$) and $\mathbb{S}^3$.

 Figure \ref{figure:sidepair} is a labeled disk.
-Here we denote the union of three green arcs (labeled by $e_{13}$, $e_{13}$ and $e_{14}$) in the hexagons and bigon labeled by $0$ and $\bar {0}$ and $6$ by $\beta_{1}$, and we denote the union of three green arcs (labeled by $e_{13}$, $e_{13}$ and $e_{14}$) in the hexagons labeled by $1$ and $\bar{1}$ by $\beta_{2}$.
-Then gluing $\beta_{1}$ and $\beta_{2}$ together we get an annulus in the boundary of the 3-ball $B$, such that the two thick red curves bound disjoint disks (labeled by $A$ and $A^{-1}$ in Figure \ref{figure:sidepair}) in the boundary of the 3-ball $B$.
-Then we glue the disks labeled by $A$ and $A^{-1}$ getting the solid torus $T$.
-Moreover, if we glue together the green paths, and then the red paths in Figure \ref{figure:sidepair} (there is a twist when glue the red circles, see the red edges labeled by $e_{13}$), we get a torus, which is the boundary of the solid torus $T$.
+Here we denote the union of three green arcs (labeled by $e_{13}$, $e_{13}$ and $e_{14}$) in the hexagons and bigon labeled by $0$, $\bar {0}$ and $6$ by $\beta_{1}$, and we denote the union of three green arcs (labeled by $e_{13}$, $e_{13}$ and $e_{14}$) in the hexagons labeled by $1$ and $\bar{1}$ by $\beta_{2}$.
+Then, by gluing $\beta_{1}$ and $\beta_{2}$ together, we get an annulus in the boundary of the 3-ball $B$, such that the two thick red curves bound disjoint disks in the boundary of the 3-ball $B$.
+The upper thick red curve in Figure \ref{figure:sidepair} is denoted as $A$, and the lower thick red curve is denoted as $A^{-1}$.
+By abusing notation, we still use $A$ to denote the identity map gluing the red curve $A$ to the red curve $A^{-1}$, and $A^{-1}$ to denote the inverse of $A$.
+Then we glue the disks enclosed by $A$ and $A^{-1}$ getting the solid torus $T$.
+Moreover, if we glue together the green paths, and then the red paths in Figure \ref{figure:sidepair} (there is a twist when we glue the red circles, see the red edges labeled by $e_{13}$), we get a torus, which is the boundary of the solid torus $T$.

 For simplicity of notation, we write where $i=0,1, 2, 3, 4, 5$.